voidlabs/mosaico/README.md

 ### Contact Us

-Plase contact us if you have ideas, suggestions or, even better, you want to collaborate on this project: info@mosaico.io
+Plase contact us if you have ideas, suggestions or, even better, you want to collaborate on this project or you need COMMERCIAL support: info@mosaico.io .
+Please DON'T write to this email to get free support: use Git issues for that.